Media City Footbridge

 The Media City Footbridge is a swing-mechanism footbridge over the Manchester Ship Canal near MediaCityUK.
 It is an asymmetric cable-stayed swing bridge and was completed in 2011.

-It was designed by Gifford (now part of the Ramboll Group) and Wilkinson Eyre.
+It was designed by Gifford (now part of Ramboll) and WilkinsonEyre.

 The pedestrian bridge links MediaCityUK with the Imperial War Museum North on Trafford Wharf.
 It weighs 450 tonnes, and has two spans of 65 and 18 m.
 It swings through 71 degrees to give a 48 m navigation channel.
 The deck of the bridge is an orthotropic steel box.
 The bridge is supported by eight tapered steel fanned masts.
 It was built by Balfour Beatty, with the steel fabrication by Rowecord Engineering of Newport, South Wales.

 The swing mechanism is built on a reinforced concrete caisson foundation of 13 m diameter.
 Above the water it is 7.3 m in diameter.